simonewebdesign/simonewebdesign/source/_posts/2020-07-06-rust-hashmap-insert-values-multiple-types.md

 ## Option #1: Use an `enum`

-We can define our own <a href="https://doc.rust-lang.org/std/keyword.enum.html" rel="external nofollow">`enum`</a> to model our value type, and insert that into the hashmap:
+We can define our own <a href="https://doc.rust-lang.org/std/keyword.enum.html" rel="external">`enum`</a> to model our value type, and insert that into the hashmap:

 ```rust
 use std::collections::HashMap;